ockertbotha/java-dev-on-ubuntu/README.md

 ## 2. asdf
 This will enable us to not only install our JDKs but also switch between them on a per project basis, install the core of the utility following the instructions here: https://github.com/asdf-vm/asdf

+Close the Terminal and start a new one so that the changes can take effect.

 Once asdf is installed and configured, add the Java plugin with:
 ```
 asdf plugin-add java